athiyarastogi/Wayfinding-Project/README.md

 This was designed for University of Toronto Scarborough Website to navigate the campus library using the floor plan and describing components of the floorplan through pop over images.
 I have used the Mapify plugin to get the pop over images.

+Code can be accessed for both the floors by going to popups --> example --> HTML files

 **Tools used for the floorplan: Photoshop, Illustrator**

 **Technologies used for Development: HTML, CSS and JavaScript**